Fifteen Rabbits: Interpretation

 As the other forest novels by Salten, also Fifteen Rabbits can be interpreted as an allegorical depiction of the diaspora of the Jewish people (interpretatio judaica).
-This was noted, among others, by Salten's archenemy Karl Kraus who mocked the "rabbits with the Jewish manner of speaking" (German: jüdelnde Hasen).
+This was noted, among others, by Salten's archenemy Karl Kraus who mocked the "hares with the Jewish manner of speaking" (German: jüdelnde Hasen).
 The humans (called "He" by the animals) treat the animals in the forest like God in the Old Testament: both protecting and punishing.
-The discussions that Hops has with older rabbits may be modelled after the debates between youths and men that occur at a Talmud school; it is notable that the female rabbits do not take part in these dialogues.
+The discussions that Hops has with older hares may be modelled after the debates between youths and men that occur at a Talmud school; it is notable that the female hares do not take part in these dialogues.
 The subjects of these debates concern aspects that are central for the Jewish life in a diaspora: threats and persecution.